grantbow/fit/README.md

 `GO111MODULE=on go install github.com/grantbow/bug`

+If that does not work in one command then:
+    export GO111MODULE=on
+    cd $GOPATH/src/github.com/grantbow/bug/cmd/fit
+    go install

+This will create the binary $GOPATH/src/github.com/grantbow/bug/cmd/fit/fit and copy it to $GOPATH/bin/fit

-Make sure `$GOPATH/bin` or `$GOBIN` are in your path (or copy the "fit" binary somewhere that is.)
+Make sure `$GOPATH/bin` or `$GOBIN` are in your path or you can copy the "fit" binary somewhere that is in your path.

-The environment variable GO111MODULE changes how your golang works by enabling golang 1.11 module support required for this version of fit.
-The default in golang 1.12 is still "auto" but golang 1.13 is expected to default to "on".
+The environment variable GO111MODULE changes how your golang works by enabling golang 1.11+ module support required for this version of fit.
+The default in golang 1.12, 1.13 and 1.14 are still "auto".

 Working with fit and git via the command line can be simplified.
 You can run fit as a git subcommand like `git fit` or `git issue`.
-This [chapter about git aliases](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases) describes how to set them up.
+This [chapter about git aliases](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases) describes how to set them up very well.
 It is part of the Pro Git book available for free online.
-Simply add the alias to your .gitconfig or edit your .gitconfig.
+You can quickly add the alias to your .gitconfig:

 `git config --global alias.issue !/path/to/fit`

-This adds to your $HOME/.gitconfig:
+This will add to your $HOME/.gitconfig or you can edit it manually:

 `[alias]
     issue = !/path/to/fit`